310-374-8047

 All that vibration and pounding cause bolts to loosen and parts to crack.
 Worn tie rod ends, worn out bushings and CV joints are possible, among other problems.

-Most people slow down when they hit a bad patch of road in hopes of minimizing the rumbling.
-Unfortunately, no matter the differences in suspension, it conforms to the existing wave-like pattern and actually reinforces the wash board effect over time.
+Most people when they hit a bad patch of road pick the speed that minimizing the rumbling.
+Unfortunately, no matter the differences in suspension, that speed conforms to the existing wave like pattern and actually reinforces the wash board effect over time.
 Tires are packing down the soft spots and pushing dirt into the high spots.
 An interesting side note, Dr. Mather discovered the distance between ridges (wave length) increased directly with speed.

 These suggestions will help you deal with a bad stretch of road.